Values

 export function logPackageName(packageJson: PackageJson): void

-is cloned from JavaScript Object.
-Any mutation on it will not be reflected to the original JavaScript object.
+The #[napi(object)] struct passed to a Rust fn is cloned from the JavaScript Object.
+Any mutation on it will not be reflected in the original JavaScript object.

 /// #[napi(object)] requires all struct fields to be public